 What had happened was that F-16C 84-1300 came in for a night landing and clipped the landing light tower just like Lt.
 French had in 1982.
 In this case, the aircraft hit the steep slope of ground on the approach end.
 It bounced and ground to a halt on the runway.
 When the Fire department arrived, they found the canopy open and the seat still in the cockpit.
 After a brief search, the pilot was found in the grass between the runway.
 In a fetal position, crying.

 The formation was in a “Diamond” when it struck the ground.
-Many reports said they were line abreast but they began the loop line abreast and transitioned to a Diamond on the down side of the loop.
-The following video shows various loops starting at 3:52.
+Many reports said they were line abreast but they began the loop line abreast and transitioned to a Diamond on the downside of the loop.

 A resident across the highway from the auxiliary base where the flight team practiced said he heard the whine of the red, white and blue jets as they climbed to a high arch, then the scream of the engines as they plunged downward to complete the maneuver.